-Information for patients and visitors
+Information for patients and visitors from the Infection Prevention and Control Team

 What is Norovirus?

 Viral gastroenteritis, caused by small round structured viruses (SRSVs) is a frequent cause of diarrhoea and vomiting in the community and the commonest cause of outbreaks of gastroenteritis in hospitals.
 These viruses are also known as winter vomiting disease, gastric' flu, and Norovirus.